chef/automate/components/docs-chef-io/content/automate/configuration.md

 The default value of the content security policy is `default-src 'self'; frame-ancestors 'self';`.

-To configure the value of the content security policy, patch the following configuration:
+To configure the value of the content security policy, create a TOML file that contains the partial configuration below, and then run `chef-automate config patch </path/to/your-file.toml>` to deploy your change.

 ```toml
 [load_balancer.v1.sys.ngx.http]
   content_security_policy = "default-src 'none'; script-src 'self'; connect-src 'self'; img-src 'self'; style-src 'self';"
 ```

-Run `chef-automate config patch </path/to/your-file.toml>` to deploy the change.

 ### X-XSS-Protection